Sterilization of Latinas: California

 An example of California's eugenic and neo-eugenic practices is a case from 1966.
 Nancy Hernandez was a 21-year-old mother of two in Santa Barbara, California.
 Nancy pleaded guilty, in 1966, for being with her boyfriend, Joseph Sanchez, while he used illegal narcotics.
-The judge that was over the trial, Judge Kearney, requested that if she wanted to get probation then she must submit to sterilization.
+The judge that presided over the trial, Judge Kearney, requested that if she wanted to get probation then she must submit to sterilization.
 The judge's reason behind his decision was that if she acts immorally then she should not be allowed to have more children.
 Hernandez inevitably did not submit to forced sterilization and instead was sentenced to three months in jail.
 Following the trial Nancy's lawyer submitted a writ of habeas corpus and requested that Hernandez be released from the Court's Order.
 Hernandez's lawyer stated that Judge Kearney was using Hernandez to make the public consider what is moral or immoral and his decision was based on neo-eugenic principles and assumed that because Hernandez was a minority and in the presence of marijuana that she naturally would descend to non-moral conduct and should not have children.
 Kearney's main goal all along was to reduce the state's welfare expenditures through forced sterilization.
 Many citizens across America, when this case went National, felt that her drug related misdemeanor had nothing to do with her parenting skills and style.
 It seemed that many people in America agreed that there should be a punishment for her crimes, but that forced sterilization was never a fit punishment.

 Some other instances in California's sterilization practices in the 1960s and 1970s was shown in the movie, No mas bebes, multiple women and families discuss the impact of sterilization abuse on their mental health, their relationship, and their family planning.
 Many women reported that at the L.A.
 County hospital, throughout the 1960s and 1970s, that they were forced to submit to sterilization.
 Many of these women did not know that they had been sterilized until they found out through 26-year-old Chicana Lawyer and a whistle blowing doctor.
 These mothers mounted a civil rights lawsuit during the same time of Roe v.
 Wade and other reproductive rights justice movements.
 These stories made many Chicanas and other women across the nation question their government and reproductive rights.